Our Rich Heritage Embraced Through Food!

 We want to embrace the whole messy thing that brought us to this place, and move on.

 I am equally proud of being Mexicana, Chicana, Latina as I am to be Española.
 I love that my Papá Pepe, my Spanish grandfather, left Spain by himself when he was 13 years old to come to ‘Hacer la America.’
 And I’m proud that my Nana Concha, with her Yaqui roots, lived and struggled in a small village in the State of Sonora.
-This is who I am and I love it.
+This is my heritage and I am proud of it.

-Similarly, I embrace that just as I can adopt a traditional healthy Mexican way of eating, which is rich in corn, native vegetables, chiles, nopalitos, tomatoes, beans, and chocolate (lots of chocolate!), I can adopt the Mediterranean way of eating, which is also rich in vegetables, fruits, legumes, nuts, fish, olives and olive oil (lots of olive oil!).
+I embrace the traditional and healthy Mexican way of eating, as well as the Mediterranean way of eating.
+The Mexican way of eating is rich in corn, native vegetables, chiles, nopalitos, tomatoes, beans, and chocolate (lots of chocolate!), and the Mediterranean way of eating is rich in vegetables, fruits, legumes, nuts, fish, olives and olive oil (lots of olive oil!).

-There is ample research that the ‘Mediterranean Diet’ provides great health benefits and that adopting it as a way of life is an excellent way to prevent chronic conditions like diabetes, heart disease, cancer and hypertension.
+There is ample research that the ‘Mediterranean Diet’ provides great health benefits.
+Adopting it as a way of life is an excellent way to prevent chronic conditions like diabetes, heart disease, cancer and hypertension.

 We are working on having a whole array of Mediterranean inspired recipes to send your way, but for now, let’s take a look at what we mean when we say ‘Mediterranean Diet.’